FutureShockco/meeray/README.md

-# AVA Chain
+# Echelon: Powering Steem's future

-AVA is a sidechain implementation that extends the Steem blockchain with advanced features like tokens, NFTs, markets, and staking.
+Echelon is a next generation sidechain designed to extend the capabilities of the Steem Blockchain with advanced features like tokens, NFTs, markets, and staking.
 It processes Steem custom_json operations to enable these additional functionalities while maintaining the security and decentralization of the Steem blockchain.

 ## Features